API Reference

 SPEDAS.current_density — Method

-current_density(B, V)Calculate the current density time series from the magnetic field (B) and plasma velocity (V) time series.
+current_density(B, V)Calculate the current density time series from magnetic field (B) and plasma velocity (V) time series.

 Assume 1-D structure along the z-direction.
 Remember to transform the coordinates of B and V first (e.g. using mva